All Episodes

 I don't particularly like bankruptcy laws myself, but that's a whole separate issue for a whole separate day.

-Now, if somebody is having trouble paying a loan, there ought to be a mechanism where maybe they can delay their payments, extend out their payments until, let's say they lose their job until they get back to work.
+Now, if somebody is having trouble paying a loan, there ought to be a mechanism where maybe they can delay their payments, extend out their payments until, let's say, they lose their job until they get back to work.

-Usually there are programs in place for that.
+Usually, there are programs in place for that.

 I know people that have gone back and negotiated with banks and lending institutions and have come to similar agreements.

-But the idea that you want the rail workers and the guys and the truckers and the carpenters and the farmers, maybe they didn't get a college degree to pay for your college, uh, I think is a little presumptuous.
+But the idea that you want the rail workers and the guys and the truckers and the carpenters and the farmers, maybe they didn't get a college degree to pay for your college, I think is a little presumptuous.

-And then to want to empower your government to take their money and give it to some kid that went to Harvard or Yale is to me is just total BS.
+And then to want to empower your government to take their money and give it to some kid that went to Harvard or Yale is, to me, is just total BS.

 If you sign a loan, pay it back.

-I think that people who have are making a lot of money after college can pay it back.
+I think that people who are making a lot of money after college can pay it back.

 They should not be forgiven their loans, right?